Uganda Medical and Dental Practitioners Council

-Uganda Medical and Dental Practitioners Council (UMDPC), is a quasi-government professional organisation, established by Act of Parliament, responsible for licensing, monitoring and regulating the practice of medicine and dentistry in the country.
-The organization's mandate includes the regulation of both the practitioners and the practices from where they practice their professions.
+Uganda Medical and Dental Practitioners Council is a quasi-government professional organisation in Uganda, established by an Act of Parliament, responsible for licensing, monitoring and regulating the practice of medicine and dentistry in the country.
+The organization's mandate includes the regulation of both the practitioners and the facilities from where they practice their professions.

 Location

-The UMDPC is located at Block 5, Plot number 442 Kafeero Zone road - Mulago, in Kampala, the capital of Uganda, and the largest city in that East African country.
-The coordinates of the UMDPC offices are:0°19'58.0"N, 32°34'40.0"E (Latitude:0.332778; Longitude:32.577778).
+The council is located at Block 5, Plot number 442 Kafeero Zone road - Mulago, in Kampala, the capital of Uganda, and the largest city in that East African country.
+The coordinates of the offices are 0°19'58.0"N, 32°34'40.0"E (Latitude:0.332778; Longitude:32.577778).

 History

 The Uganda Medical and Practitioners Council was established in 1913.
 The laws governing its mandate and functions have been revised from time to time, as the practice of medicine and dentistry has advanced.
 The current parliamentary act that governs the council was promulgated in 1996.
 It is known as the "Uganda Medical and Dental Practitioners Act 11, of 1996".